exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 In this exercise you are going to write some more code related to preparing and cooking your brilliant lasagna from your favorite cookbook.

 You have five tasks.
-The first is related to the cooking itself, the other four are about the perfect preparation.
+The first one is related to the cooking itself, the other four are about the perfect preparation.

 ## 1. Determine whether the lasagna is done

+When you have lasagna in the oven, you want to know whether you can already take it out or not.
-To make sure you do not forget about your lasagna in the oven, you usually set a timer.
+To make sure the lasagna does not burn in the oven, you usually set a timer.
-Sometimes you forget about it though.
+But sometimes you forget about that.

 Write a function `cookingStatus` with that accepts the remaining time on the timer in minutes as parameter.
 The function has three possible results.